StrawberryChocolateFudge/Ricardian-Fabric/readme.md

 The acceptor will be able to fill it out on the acceptable contract page.

 For redirection, there is no secret but you may give a cookie on your website to identify the users who get redirected there.
 It's up to you!

+## Deployment

+`yarn build`

+After the build, the js dependency must be separately deployed.

+The URL to access is must be placed into the data-dependency on page.
+The state must be configured for using this dataprop with getSourceFromDataProp(pageEl)

+Then run `yarn inline`

+The final bundle.html is ready to be deployed!